Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

+1. You can find the slides for Ana García Elsener's talk [here](slides-cimpa-age.pdf).

 1. The group photos are available [here](images/group-photo-2.JPG) and [here](images/group-photo-1.JPG)!

 1. The outreach talk of [Marilina Carena](https://sites.google.com/view/marilina-carena) (Universidad Nacional del Litoral) will take place at 18:00 on Wednesday 22nd at the _Aula Magna_ of the university.

 1. [Mario Sánchez](https://sites.google.com/view/sanchezmario) will give a course during the second week of the school.
 Unfortunately, Federico Ardila had to cancel his participation in the school.

-2. [Ana García Elsener](https://sites.google.com/view/ana-garcia-elsener) (Universidad Nacional de Mar del Plata) and [Gastón García](https://www.mate.unlp.edu.ar/~ggarcia/) (Universidad Nacional de La Plata) will give short research talks during the school.
-You can find the title and abstract for Ana García Elsener's talk [here](elsener.md).

 _More information coming soon!_